FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 In AWS virtual servers can be created using their EC2 service offering.
 Use the search box and type `EC2` and click on the top returned result.

 In EC2 you can create virtual servers in many different regions around the world.
-By default you will be dropped into `us-east-1` region which is located in the United States, North Virginia.
+By default, you will be dropped into `us-east-1` region which is located in the United States, North Virginia.
 Find `Instances` in the left hand navigation (Below the Heading of "Instance") and click on it to view your currently running virtual server (hint: you shouldn't have any quite yet).

 Now to create a brand new virtual server with public IP address and of type `Ubuntu`: